 She also pursued a career in corporate management and training before moving to Scotland in 2013 with her two girls and Scottish husband.

-She then became a tutor at Deeside Dance Centre and is currently being coached by Miss Celia Johnson for her Diploma in Dance Instruction in Ballet.
+She then became a tutor at Deeside Dance Centre and is currently being coached by Gwen Stevenson for her Diploma in Dance Education in Ballet.

 Hip-Hop music pioneer M.C.
 AJET, known by is his stage name M.C. aka Millennium Child is a Hip-Hop recording artist from Scotland.
 He is the founder of Millennium Child Entertainment and Hip-Hop School Scotland.